Simple Paired Combinatorial Assignment: Introduction

-In the particular case where students have common orderings over courses or dorms and only differ in their relative preferences, paired serial dictatorship is an ex-ante improvement over independent RSD as each student can always ``mimic'' the latter mechanism (Proposition \ref{ex_ante_improvement_1}).
-If we ignore the combinatorial nature of course allocation and suppose each student only chooses one course, paired serial dictatorship with a given signal space yields the highest ex-ante aggregate utility among all mechanisms with that same signal space (Theorem \ref{ex_ante_efficienct_1}).
-In many other mechanism design settings (including those where transfers are permissible), it is infeasible for the designer to fully elicit an agent's type and may have to settle for some finite message space.
-Interpreting this result in the context of one of the goods being numeraire provides one way of overcoming such barriers in those settings.

 The remainder of the paper is organized as follows.
-We will first work through a simple example demonstrating the shortcomings of independent RSD and how paired serial dictatorship resolves inefficiencies.
-Next, Section \ref{lit_review} reviews related literature and discusses potential drawbacks of alternative course allocation mechanisms.
+We first work through a simple example demonstrating the shortcomings of independent RSD and how paired serial dictatorship resolves inefficiencies.
+Next, Section \ref{lit_review} reviews related literature and discusses potential drawbacks of alternative course/combinatorial allocation mechanisms.
 Section \ref{model} develops the model and provides two comparative statics about student behavior under paired serial dictatorship, while Section \ref{welfare} analyzes welfare under paired serial dictatorship.
-In Section \ref{simulations}, an economy of students choosing courses and dorms is simulated to examine the performance of paired serial dictatorship when the assumptions in this paper do not hold.
+In Section \ref{simulations}, an economy of students choosing courses and dorms is simulated to examine the performance of paired serial dictatorship when the assumptions needed for theoretical guarantees do not hold.
 Finally, Section \ref{conclusion} concludes. \ref{Appendix A} collects notation used throughout the appendices, proves that paired serial dictatorship is well-defined, and shows that a pure-strategy Nash equilibrium exists.
 All proofs are collected in \ref{Appendix B}.